 Where: Southbank Centre, Belvedere Rd, SE1 8XX (Waterloo/Embankment tube)

-The vibe: The Southbank Centre’s summertime programme, featuring indoor shows and outdoor fun, urban beach and food pop-ups.
+The vibe: The Southbank Centre’s annual summertime programme, featuring indoor shows and outdoor fun, urban beach and food pop-ups.

 What’s on: Highlights include Jeppe Hein’s Appearing Rooms fountains, the Big Wedding Weekend plus tons of acts in Underbelly and London Wonderground.